Announcement, January 6, 2020

 Effective January 1, 2020, the form W-4 Employee’s Withholding Certificate for federal withholdings no longer has the option of allowances.

 The 2020 form IT-2104 Employee’s Withholding Allowance Certificate for state and city withholdings still provides for allowances.

 Learn more about the W-4 form changes on the IRS website.

 Perform a quick Paycheck Checkup using the IRS withholding calculator and the IRS Publication 505, Tax Withholding and Estimated Tax (PDF).

-The great majority of employees of the City of New York are required to have taxes withheld; however, certain situations exist that entitle an employee to be fully tax exempt.
+The majority of employees of the City of New York are required to have taxes withheld.
+However, certain situations exist that entitle an employee to be fully tax exempt.
 To claim exempt status, you must meet certain conditions and submit a new Form W-4 and a notarized, unaltered Withholding Certificate Affirmation each year.

 If you do not submit new forms to your agency to continue to claim full exemption, taxes will be withheld as if you were single with zero allowances until new acceptable forms are submitted.